RenaudBronchart/directloc/frontend/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Authentication

+- You can register or login from the UI using the form at `/register` and `/login`.
+- The token will be stored in localStorage.
+- Once logged in, you'll be redirected to `/home`.

+## Protected Routes

+- `/home` is protected by an AuthGuard.
+- If you try to access it without being logged in, you'll be redirected to `/login`.

+## Interceptor

+- All HTTP requests automatically attach the token using an Angular HTTP Interceptor.